kirchenreich/kirchenreich/README.rst

 kirchenreich
 ============

-This is a Django Dash 2012 project.
+Place #7 in Django Dash 2012.

 About